RobbeVermeire/BachelorClass2018/Documentation/Setting up/Setting up oculus GO dev environment.md

     adb uninstall [package name]
 ```
 Where 'package name' is the same as you entered previously: **com.[Companyname].[Projectname]**.
-If you then want to update your app just reïnstall it with the command we used before.
+If you then want to update your app just reïnstall it with the 'adb install' command we used before.